Earl Irvin West

 Earl Irvin West (May 18, 1920, Carmel, Indiana – February 4, 2011, Memphis, Tennessee) was a historian of the Restoration Movement.
 He was known for his multivolume work Search for the Ancient Order, published incrementally from 1949 to 1993.
-He was baptized by Hugo McCord in 1935.
-A graduate of Butler University, he received his Ph.D. in American history at Indiana University.

 Although he lived in Indianapolis, Indiana, and was the minister for two different congregations; he also served for many years as professor of church history at Harding Graduate School of Religion in Memphis, Tennessee, now Harding School of Theology, commuting once a week to Memphis.
 West founded Religious Book Service.

 Early life and education

-West attended Freed–Hardeman University, Abilene Christian University and Pepperdine University.
+West was baptized by Hugo McCord in 1935.
+He attended Freed–Hardeman University in Tennessee, Abilene Christian University in Texas and Pepperdine University in California.
+He received a master's degree in divinity and theology from Butler University and a doctorate in American history at Indiana University Bloomington.